Nursing Program Admission Requirements and Procedures

 - Complete medical or health form.

 - Provide valid American Heart Association CPR card.

-Our Nursing Program, subject to SACSCOC approval, is anticipating an initial enrollment of students no earlier than fall 2014.
 Nursing programs, in general, are extremely competitive; therefore, we encourage you to apply to additional baccalaureate nursing programs.

 University System of Georgia Nursing Schools geographically located near Atlanta-metro area: